LassaLek/basic-angular-app/README.md

 Angular version 14.0.2.
 Additionally - Angular Material, lodash

+NOTES:
-Tests - tests were completely omitted in this example
+- tests were completely omitted in this example
+- further compotentarization (tiles, tile list, toolbar) was not done since the future component structure could not be sufficiently estimated.

 ## Requirements
 The application will consist of the following parts: